laggardkernel/iterm2-zmodem/README.md

 ## Origin

-The talk made by [mmastrac][mmastrac] about "a free Taiwan and a free Tibet" in the [luxihk/iterm2-zmodem][luxihk/iterm2-zmodem] repo irritates many people, after they made the decision to bombard the users by printing the content to the STDOUT whenever `sz` or `rz` is typed.
+The talk made by [mmastrac][mmastrac] about "a free Taiwan and a free Tibet" in the [luxihk/iterm2-zmodem][luxihk/iterm2-zmodem] repo irritated many people, after they made the decision to bombard users by printing this very content to **STDOUT** whenever `sz` or `rz` is typed, which is related with the closure of the repo.

+To help users get zmodem integration in iTerm2 easily, I opened this project to continue their work and improve upon the former implementation with the help of Homebrew.

 [homebrew]: https://brew.sh/
 [laggardkernel/tap]: https://github.com/laggardkernel/homebrew-tap